DylanLiTR/DylanLiTR/README.md

 #### ✍ Recent Projects

-* Rapidtype, a Discord bot for testing your typing speed
+* Rapidtype, a simple Discord bot for testing typing speed using quotes

 #### 🧠 What I'm Learning

+* C++ and/or C#
 * Game Development